-Most of the measure that will be in place will be familiar to us all from visiting other public places such as shops and backs, for example floor markings to ensure social distancing and the provision of hand sanitiser on entry and exit.
+Most of the measure that will be in place will be familiar to us all from visiting other public places such as shops and banks, for example the provision of hand sanitiser on entry and exit.

-Voters will be encouraged to bring their own pen or pencil for use in the polling station, but pencils will be available for anyone who needs one.
+Voters will be encouraged to bring their own pen or pencil for use in the polling station.